-Oueries the database for music.
+Queries the database for music.

 Want to search for "Gronlandic Edit" by of Montreal?
 Try beet list gronlandic.
 Maybe you want to see everything released in 2009 with "vegetables" in the title?
-Try beet list year: 2009 title: vegetables.
-You can also specify the sort order.
+Try beet list year: 2009 title:vegetables.
 (Read more in Queries.)